 - (b) Operations in performance Class 2.

-The Thai registered helicopter shall be able, in the event of the failure of the critical engine at any time after reaching DPATO, to continue the take- off, clearing all obstacles along the flight path by an adequate margin until the helicopter is in a position to comply with paragraph 3.2.7.3 (a) Before the DPATO, failure of the critical engine may cause the helicopter to force-land; - (c) Operations in performance Class 3.
+The Thai registered helicopter shall be able, in the event of the failure of the critical engine at any time after reaching DPATO, to continue the take- off, clearing all obstacles along the flight path by an adequate margin until the helicopter is in a position to comply with paragraph 3.2.7.3 (a) Before the DPATO, failure of the critical engine may cause the helicopter to force-land; therefore, the conditions stated in paragraph 3.1.2 shall apply. - (c) Operations in performance Class 3.
 At any point of the flight path, failure of an engine will cause the helicopter to force-land; therefore, the conditions stated in paragraph 3.1.2 shall apply.